iabraham/cs598proj/README.md

 **Note:** This repository is no longer actively maintained.

 # SRGAN
-A PyTorch implementation of SRGAN based on CVPR 2017 paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802).
+A fork of [PyTorch implementation](https://github.com/leftthomas/SRGAN) of SRGAN based on CVPR 2017 paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802).

 ## Requirements